St. George, Utah: Economy

 SkyWest Airlines, headquartered in St. George, is the primary airline provider at the city's regional airport.

 The Washington County School District main offices are based in the city.

 The Cafe Rio restaurant chain was started in St. George in 1997, but is now headquartered in Salt Lake City.
+The Swig restaurant chain was founded in St. George.

 The local economy is largely based on tourism, manufacturing, and new-home construction.
 Over a dozen golf courses offer year-round golfing, and various world-recognized events also make for large contributors to the city's economy.
 The city is a popular retirement destination and also hosts a significant number of vacation homes for people who primarily live in colder areas.

 Arts and culture

-The City of St. George sponsors art shows and concerts at Vernon Worthen Park.
+The city of St. George sponsors art shows and concerts at Vernon Worthen Park.
 The Southwest Symphony Orchestra and Southern Utah Heritage Choir are in St. George.
 The Downtown Arts District features "Art Around the Corner", with sculptures and statues depicting cultural themes from around the world, and hosts the annual St. George Arts Festival each spring.
 Other major events include the St. George Parade of Homes; the Dixie Roundup Rodeo; St. George Marathon; St. George Ironman triathlon; and the Huntsman World Senior Games.